 Who Can Wear Pixiu?

 People who desire to attract the energy of abundance can wear Pixiu.
-You can also wear it if you're looking to protect yourself from losing wealth.
+You can also wear this feng shui bracelet if you're looking to protect yourself from losing wealth.
 It is also ideal if you wish to ward off unwanted energy and evil spirits.

 Who Cannot Wear Pixiu?

-People with deficient chi or energy should avoid wearing it.
+People with deficient chi or energy should avoid wearing a Pixiu bracelet, ring, or necklace.
 This includes elderly people, pregnant women, sick people, and children.
 The reason behind this is that the creature's energy can be overwhelming.
 If you lack physical and spiritual strength, you can be overpowered by its energy.

 However, if you're an elderly who has an active lifestyle, or if you meditate regularly, you may be able to take control of Piyao.